PROGrand/flutter-spline-curves/README.md

 # flutter-spline-curves

 Flutter curves with editor.
 Allow to edit and use different kind of curves.
-Catmul-Rom and Monotonic Cubic splines are included.
+Catmull-Rom and Monotonic Cubic splines are included.

 ## Demo